Gut Bites MD

 Happy Tails: A New Children’s Series to Inspire Gut Health

+Christopher Damman, Associate Professor of Gastroenterology, School of Medicine, University of Washington.
+Editor-in-Chief of Gut Bites MD.
 Books have the extraordinary power to shape our well-being, and when it comes to children’s literature, the potential for impact may be even greater.
-In the realm of gut health and beyond, the stories we as caregivers tell our children can lay the foundation for a lifetime of wellness and happiness.
-As a University of…
+In the realm of gut health and beyond, the stories we as caregivers tell our children can…

 June 10, 2023